zcattacz/alasql_wiki/How-to-count-the-number-of-times-each-value-in-the-array-appears-in-that-array.md

 ### Answer

-Alasql library was originally designed to make calculations like in you question.
+AlaSQL library was originally designed to make calculations like in you question.
 ```js
     var arr = [1, 1, 0.7, 0.3, 1, 0.8, 1, 0.8, 0.7, 1];